AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: Methodology

-Despite their effectiveness, this approach suffers from high computational costs.
-The standard self-attention scales quadratically with the input resolution, posing a bottleneck for HR video inputs.
+Despite their advantages, this approach faces high computational burden because standard self-attention scales quadratically with input size.
 To overcome this, efficient attention designs have been proposed.
 Swin Transformer~\cite{liu2021swin} reduces complexity via windowed self-attention and shifted windows, while Restormer~\cite{zamir2022restormer} introduces transposed attention to achieve linear complexity with respect to spatial dimensions.
 These developments point to a promising direction in which Transformer-based architectures may effectively balance global context modeling with computational efficiency, enabling real-time HR frame interpolation in practical applications.

-\subsubsection{Mamba-based}

-Structured State Space Models (SSMs)~\cite{gu2021efficiently} offer a principled framework for sequence modeling through continuous-time dynamical systems.
-Among them, Mamba~\cite{gu2023mamba} introduces a selective state-space parameterization that combines the recurrent efficiency of recurrent neural networks (RNNs)~\cite{arjovsky2016unitary} with the global context modeling capabilities of Transformers.
-By leveraging linear recurrence and input-dependent gating, Mamba enables long-range dependency modeling with linear complexity.
-The core of SSM-based modeling is the continuous-time linear time-invariant (LTI) system defined as:
+\subsubsection{\textbf{Mamba-based}}